Statistical Rejection Sampling Improves Preference Optimization: Preliminaries

 \section{Preliminaries}

-\paragraph{Learning from Human Feedback} Several works show the significant improvement of conditional language generation by learning from human feedback data.
-Such works include RLHF~\citep{ziegler2019fine}, RRHF~\citep{yuan2023rrhf}, SLiC~\citep{zhao2023slic}, and DPO~\citep{rafailov2023direct}.
-All algorithms take two inputs: \begin{enumerate} \item $\pi_{\text{sft}}(y|x)$: a supervised fine-tuned policy (SFT), where $x$ is the prompt and $y$ is the response. \item $\mathcal{D}_\text{hf}=\{x^{(i)}, y^{(i)}_w, y^{(i)}_l\}_{i=1}^N$: a human preference dataset that distinguishes the better response from the worse given the same prompt. \end{enumerate}
+\paragraph{Learning from Human Feedback} Several works~\citep{ziegler2019fine,zhao2023slic,rafailov2023direct} show the significant improvement of conditional language generation by learning from human feedback data.
+All algorithms take two inputs: \begin{itemize} \item $\pi_{\text{sft}}(y|x)$: a supervised fine-tuned policy (SFT), where $x$ is the prompt and $y$ is the response. \item $\mathcal{D}_\text{hf}=\{x^{(i)}, y^{(i)}_w, y^{(i)}_l\}_{i=1}^N$: a human preference dataset that distinguishes the better response from the worse given the same prompt. \end{itemize}